pixi-loopkit/docs/docs/loops.md

 If not for the colors resetting back to their previous values, the motion once again looks continuous (magic!)

 > Here's another keyboard shortcut: if you click into the square and pause it (you can pause/unpause with the Spacebar), using Left/Right arrows will go between frames, 10 at a time.
 Shift+Left/Right will move one frame at a time.
 Try to find the exact spot where the loop ends (hint, at fram 0 the top edge is red).

-Also, try hitting the R button - pretty cool what a simple square can do, right?
+> Also try hitting the R button - pretty cool what a simple square can do, eh?

 ### Chasing siblings